pulsecat/cryptotrader.org/pages/api_v2.md

 The order parameter is an object contaning:
 - instrument - current instrument
 - side - order side "buy" or "sell"
-- type - 'stop' or 'limit'
+- type - 'stop' or 'limit' or 'market'
 - amount - order amount
 - price - order price